DyogenIBENS/SCORPIOS/README.md

 Outputs are suffixed with a digit representing the iteration number.
 This number is set to 0 in simple mode and starts at 1 in iterative mode.

-Some intermediary outputs are also stored in different sub-folders (see below for a detailed description).
+Some intermediary outputs are also stored in different sub-folders (see the advanced section for a detailed description).
 In addition, SCORPiOs writes statistics on key steps of the workflow to the standard output.
 Thus, to separate output statistics from snakemake logs, you can run:

 ```
 snakemake --configfile config_example.yaml --use-conda >out 2>err